MagnumOpuses/common-cv-model/README.md

 Examples for each part of the structure can be found along side the definitions in their designated folder.

 This project also adds an [envelope](https://github.com/MagnumOpuses/common-cv-model/tree/master/envelope) to the structure that is used to wrape and transfer the data for the purposes of [AF-Connect](https://github.com/MagnumOpuses/af-connect).
-In the same folder as the definition an axample of the full response from [AF-Connect project](https://github.com/MagnumOpuses/af-connect) can be [found](https://github.com/MagnumOpuses/common-cv-model/blob/master/envelope/example_WithHROpen421.json).
+In the same folder as the definition an example of the full response from [AF-Connect project](https://github.com/MagnumOpuses/af-connect) can be [found](https://github.com/MagnumOpuses/common-cv-model/blob/master/envelope/example_WithHROpen421.json).
 This example can be validated with the code found in the "validator" folder.
 Instructions for that can be found in the installation adn testing sections of this README.

 This is but the first version of this common structure and we are looking forward to input from users and collaborators, through pull requests.